Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2005

-Model BA-200 receives ETL approval for compliance to UL Std 294 for Access Control devices, marketing our first reader to carry ETL approval.
-After years of R&D we unlock the secret to the Sun problem and start design work on implementation.
-Later in the year we finalized a prototype and conducted field testing that the Laser Barcode Reader is no longer disrupted by Sun spots.
+Model BA-200 receives ETL approval for compliance to UL Std 294 for Access Control devices, celebrating our first reader to carry ETL approval.
+After years of R&D we unlock the secret to dealing with interference from the Sun and start design work on a new barcode reader.
+Later in the year we finalized a prototype and conducted field testing to prove that the improved model BA-200 Laser Barcode Reader is no longer disrupted by Sun interference.

 -